 A stalled front will bring additional moisture back to the Keys and South Florida tonight, then spread northward into Central Florida and the East Coast later this week.
 This is well in advance of any impacts Tropical Storm Eta.

-Rainfall Totals Next 3 Days

-UNRELATED TO TROPICAL STORM ETA
+Rainfall Totals Next 3 Days UNRELATED TO TROPICAL STORM ETA

-The stalled front will bring a potential for heavy rainfall tonight through the end of the week.
+The stalled front will bring a potential for heavy rainfall tonight through the end of the week in Southeast Florida and across the Keys.
 Rainfall totals of 1-3" are possible through the end of the week with locally higher totals of 4-6" possible.
 This could result in some localized flash flooding.
 Rainfall Totals Next 7 Days Ending 7 AM ET Wednesday

 As Eta approaches this weekend into early next week, additional heavy rainfall is likely across South Florida and the Keys, gradually spreading northward into next week.
 There remains considerable uncertainty in the exact placement of the heavy rainfall.
 However, it appears that much of Eta's rainfall could be to the east of its center.
-Combining rainfall from Eta and the stalled front, a widespread 6-12" of rain is possible along the East Coast and into South Florida.
+Combining rainfall from Eta and the stalled front, a widespread 6-12" of rain is possible along the East Coast and into South Florida through early next week.
 Localized areas in South Florida and the Keys could see 15"+ of rain.
-Flash Flood Guidance How Much Rain is Needed to Create Flash Flooding?